jeffpar/pcjs.v1/docs/about/README.md

 along with the features that each component should enable.
 More details about machine definitions and component capabilities can be found in the [Documentation](/docs/).

----

 ### Emulating the Challenger 1P

-The first PCjs simulation was [C1Pjs](/docs/c1pjs/), a simulation of the Challenger 1P, which was a 6502-based microcomputer introduced by Ohio Scientific in 1978.
+The first PCjs emulator was [C1Pjs](/docs/c1pjs/), a simulation of the Challenger 1P, which was a 6502-based microcomputer introduced by Ohio Scientific in 1978.

 C1Pjs v1.0 was released in July 2012.
 More information about the first release of C1Pjs was [posted](http://osiweb.org/osiforum/viewtopic.php?f=3&t=103) on the [OSI Discussion Forum](http://osiweb.org/osiforum/index.php) at [osiweb.org](http://osiweb.org/).

----

 ### Emulating the IBM PC

-The next PCjs simulation was [PCx86](/docs/about/pcx86/), which simulates the original IBM PC, IBM PC XT, and IBM PC AT.
+The next PCjs emulator was [PCx86](/docs/about/pcx86/), which simulates the original IBM PC, IBM PC XT, and IBM PC AT.
 PCx86 v1.0 was released in late 2012.
 Browse the source code [here](/modules/pcx86/) or on [GitHub](https://github.com/jeffpar/pcjs).